 Situated south east of the main village and inside the circuit, Camping Houx provides one of the quieter camping areas as well as one of the more attractive.
 It's just a 10 minute walk from the Village via a footbridge over the permanent Bugatti circuit - this will bring you out in the western corner of the site.
-Camping is on numbered plots, which prevents campers from cordoning off vast areas of space as seen on many of the other sites.
+Camping is on numbered plots.
 Most of the site is set within tall pine trees that provide a degree of protection from the sun (or rain!).
 The western side of the site is open fields and is more exposed.
 The site tends to attract a quieter, more mature crowd.
 One major downside of Houx is that the size of the pitches is strictly limited to app.
 35 sqm.
 These are all marked out and are only big enough for a decent size frame tent plus the car, or one medium size motor home.
 There is a good covering of grass across the site and the ground will take a tent peg easily.
 The big advantage is that you don't need to worry about finding a place when arriving late, e.g. on Saturday, as you have a reserved pitch.
 The quickest walking route from Houx to the circuit is back up to the village and onto the pit straight or Dunlop Chicane.
 Alternatively, exit the campsite via its North Easterly gate and stride out across and beyond Houx Annexe.
 You will find yourself at the Esses or Tertre Rouge within 15 minutes.